Brian Yamsuan

-Brian Raymund Sandoval Yamsuan (born October 19, 1973) is a Filipino politician and former government consultant who has served as a member of the Philippine House of Representatives for Bicol Saro Partylist from 2022 to 2025 and as representative of Parañaque's 2nd district since 2025.
+Brian Raymund Sandoval Yamsuan (born October 19, 1973) is a Filipino politician and former government consultant who has serving as representative of the 2nd District of Parañaque since 2025.
+He served as the representative for Bicol Saro Partylist from 2023 to 2025.

 Early life and education

 Brian Raymund Sandoval Yamsuan was born on October 19, 1973.
 He attended the National University for his secondary studies.
 Yamsuan pursued an undergraduate degree in political science at the Far Eastern University.

+Legislative Accomplishments

+As a member of the House of Representatives of the Philippines, Yamsuan has advanced legislative measures centered on social protection, digital governance, economic development, and national security.
+His legislative agenda has been framed around what describes as improving access to health care, education, employment, and public services.